incrop/satana/README.md

 ## Kiitokset

-- To [Mirtl](https://github.com/mirtlbu) for inspiration and suggestions ❤️
+- To [Mirtl](https://github.com/mirtlbu) for alpha testing and huesosing ❤️
 - To [Tuomas Salste](https://www.tuomas.salste.net/doc/numero/sijamuodot.html) for the large collection of inflected numbers I used as a testing suite
 - To [Cursor AI](https://www.cursor.com/) and LLMs involved for helping with design and UI logic.
 - To [realfavicongenerator.net](https://realfavicongenerator.net/) for creating favicon pack from svg.